gdsad/Prueba_1/README.md

 ### Compile
 The source code (C++) of FaceTrack is in the folder "FaceTrack/Source_code".
-It was developed using Qt framework, so you must to have Qt installed in your PC.
+It was developed using Qt framework (v4.11.2), so you must to have Qt installed in your PC.
 Two external libraries were employed:

 * OpenCv &#8594; OpenCV 4.3.0